 Qualifications

 To become a monk does not have a specific academic requirement (besides a high school diploma or GED), but a level of maturity and character suited for life in a religious community is necessary.
 A candidate must be a fully initiated Catholic (having received the sacraments of baptism, Eucharist and confirmation) and have a desire to serve God through work and prayer in the context of a supportive community.
-The candidate must be free from financial debt or other legal obligations.
-Being guided by his confreres, he will be able to begin the life-long task of perfection in the monastic life.
+The candidate must be free from financial debt (or have a viable plan to alleviate it) and other legal obligations before beginning the formal stages of religious formation in our community.
+Most importantly, he must have a deep-seated desire to seek the Lord through the monastic life.
+Being guided by his confreres, he will be able to begin the life-long task of seeking perfection in the monastic life.